Jerry Lawson (engineer)

 Gerald Anderson Lawson (December 1, 1940 – April 9, 2011) was an American electronic engineer.
-He is known for his work in designing the Fairchild Channel F video game console as well as leading the team that pioneered the commercial video game cartridge.
-He was thus dubbed the "father of the videogame cartridge" according to Black Enterprise magazine in 1982.
+Besides being one of the first African-American computer engineers in Silicon Valley, Lawson was also known for his work in designing the Fairchild Channel F video game console, leading the team that refined ROM cartridges for durable use as commercial video game cartridges.
+His innovations in this area led to his being considered the father of the game cartridge.
 He eventually left Fairchild and founded the game company Video-Soft.

 Early life

 Lawson was born in Brooklyn, New York City, on December 1, 1940.
 His father, Blanton, was a longshoreman with an interest in science, while his mother, Mannings, worked for the city, and also served on the Parent-Teachers Association for the local school.
 His grandfather had studied to become a physicist but was unable to pursue a career in physics and worked instead as a postmaster.
 His parents ensured he received a good education and encouraged his interests in scientific hobbies, including ham radio and chemistry.
 In addition, Lawson said that his first-grade teacher encouraged him on his path to be someone influential, similar to George Washington Carver.
 He lived in Queens as a teenager.
 He earned money by repairing television sets.
 At the age of 13, he gained an amateur radio license and built his own station at home with parts he bought from local electronic stores.
 He attended both Queens College and City College of New York, but did not complete a degree at either.